 Some useful questions you can ask regarding parent involvement in the IEP process include:

-- What skills will you be working on with my child?
+- Which skills will you be working on with my child?

 - What level is my child currently at compared to where he or she needs to be?